Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Relevant Work

-Recent studies in advisory settings similarly characterize trust as path-dependent and sensitive to error exposure.
-Han and Ko~\cite{HanKo2025TrustDynamicsFA} demonstrate that salient errors can produce sharp trust declines that may be partially restored through subsequent repair, while Pareek et al.~\cite{Pareek2024TrustDevelopmentRepair} show that trust can propagate across workflow stages when users can verify some components but not others.
-Together, this work motivates examining trust as an outcome shaped by complete interaction workflows that vary in both performance and correction dynamics.
+Importantly, trust responses depend not only on error occurrence but also on how errors are communicated and contextualized. \citet{Dzindolet2003Trust} show that feedback about system limitations and error characteristics enables more appropriate calibration, helping users avoid both overreliance and disuse.
+Work on AI communication similarly shows that factuality-expression formats can affect user trust in AI-generated answers~\cite{do2025hide}, while uncertainty-expression cues can modulate reliance by signaling limitations in system outputs~\cite{kim2024uncertainty}.
+Unlike settings where an AI system directly communicates reliability or uncertainty information to users, our study examines AI assistance embedded within a human-facing expert workflow.
+In this setting, corrective AI may provide evidence of workflow-level recovery while also exposing the advisor’s need for correction, without necessarily making the AI assistant itself the primary target of trust.
+This motivates examining outcomes alongside how performance information is surfaced, interpreted, and attributed within an interaction.

-In the present study, this literature motivates two design choices.
-First, we treat an advisor’s failure to detect a task-preventing issue as a primary informational event when users cannot independently verify correctness.
-Second, we treat AI involvement as an explicit part of the interaction sequence rather than a background feature, allowing us to examine how different correction structures shape trust attribution.
+Recent studies in AI-assisted advisory contexts further characterize trust as path-dependent and sensitive to sequences of interaction events. \citet{HanKo2025TrustDynamicsFA} show that salient errors can produce sharp declines in trust that may be partially repaired through subsequent corrective interactions, while \citet{Pareek2024TrustDevelopmentRepair} demonstrate that trust can propagate across stages of a workflow when users are able to evaluate some components but not others.
+These findings highlight that trust judgments are formed over trajectories of interaction, where both errors and corrective signals contribute to how responsibility and reliability are inferred over time.